A woman resting in bed while holding a bottle of wine

 • Start a mindful drinking journal.
 Note the number of drinks you have and how you felt after each occasion.
 This practice helps you become more aware of your consumption patterns and its impact on your mood and body.

-• “One for one” rule.
+• “One for One” rule.
 For every alcoholic drink you have, follow it with a full glass of water.
 Not only does this help with potential hangovers, but it also ensures you drink alcohol at a slower pace.

 • Know your labels.
 Take time to read and understand drink labels.
 Look out for alcoholic content and familiarize yourself with terms.
 It's not just about quantity but also the quality of what you're consuming.